UvaPrakash/docker-tutorial/markdown/docker_slide.md

 <h3 style="color: #42affa;">Docker Client</h3>
 - The *Docker client* (`docker`) is the primary way that many Docker users interact with Docker.
 - When user runs any command, client sends these commands to `dockerd`.
+- The command line tool that allows the user to interact with the daemon.

 --